LMCache/lmcache-tests/README.md

 # List the tests in 'tests/tests.py'
 python3 main.py tests/tests.py -l

-# Run some specific tests that matches the given pattern (e.g., containing 'cachegen')
+# Run some specific tests that match the given pattern (e.g., containing 'cachegen')
 python3 main.py tests/tests.py -f cachegen
 ```

 ### 2.3 Output parsing

 In general, each test function should output the results as a csv file, where the file name is the same as function name but with a `csv` suffix.
-There should be multiple columns in the csv:
+There should be multiple columns in the CSV:
 - `expr_id`: the id of the experiment
 - `timestamp`: the timestamp of the request in the workload
 - `engine_id`: the id of the serving engine instance to which the request is sent